evvvvr/tweets-collector/README.md

 ### API
 HTTP server providing REST API with search endpoint querying Elasticsearch.
 Search results are limited to 100 latest tweets.
-TODO: add endpoint info

-## Considerations
-TODO: what to add here?
+Search endpoint is `/search?q=<words to search>`
+It will perform case insensetive search for tweets containig all of words specified in query separated by spaces.

 ## To Implement
-There also are some things which were not implemented.

-Use something like nodemon to restart processes.

-Fetcher could start getting historical tweets via API and listening for new tweets via streaming API concurrently, or this parts could be further decoupled into two separate services.
+Although network ports used by applications are configurable and not hardcoded in each application itself, they are hardcoded in docker files and docker compose, ports should be fully configurable.

+API host URL not configurable for frontend-client.

 Are graceful exits of services and graceful error handling and retries.

 Indexer now tries to bulk index all not indexed tweets - break bulk into chunks.
 Prevent indexer job to start again when its already running.

 Add API versioning.

+Introduce API limits: probably limit
+API improvements: search fields other then text, add simple query language.

+UI improvements: show errors, show twitter author profile, add link to tweet.

+Refactor code: flatten nested promises, change folders structure, improve error handling.

 ## How To Start
 Provide following env files for each component in top directory:
 * fetcher.env
 * indexer.env
 * api.env

 TODO: describe config for each component

 As a shortcut API server host URL is not configurable in frontend-client, so it should be changed in `frontend-client/src/config.js` file.
-I am using docker machine on Mac so I place there result of runnig: `docker-machine ip default`
+I am using docker machine on Mac so I place there result of runnig `docker-machine ip default` command.

 Run `docker-compose up` from a top level repo directory.